osu-uwrt/riptide/sphinx/source/mechanical_setup.rst

 * Add screws!
 Four, 4-40, 3/8", hand-tight, stainless

 #.
 Bolt the backplane to the electronics rocket's four canty-lever rods using backplane screws and washers.
 #.
-Connect all the cables, good luck bro.
+Connect all the cables.

 **After Extension:**